Group programs offered across the region that address a variety of health topics aimed at helping prevent chronic

 Cancer Services Program of the Finger Lakes Region (CSP-FLR)

-The Center for Community Health & Prevention and Wilmot Cancer Institute have partnered together for the Promote Health.
-Prevent Cancer. initiative to provide evidence-based health promotion and cancer prevention education to community members throughout our region.
+The Center for Community Health & Prevention and Wilmot Cancer Institute have partnered together for the Promote HEALTH initiative to provide evidence-based health promotion and chronic disease prevention education to community members throughout our region.
 The initiative, made up of free eight-week, healthy living classes and individual health talks, provides individuals with the tools to make and maintain healthy lifestyle choices, therefore, lowering the risk of cancer and other chronic diseases while increasing their overall health.
 This program is offered both virtually and in person.

 Rochester Diabetes Prevention Program

 Facilitators of the Rochester Diabetes Prevention Program (DPP) are trained to run the evidence-based Centers for Disease Control & Prevention Diabetes Prevention Program both in community settings and physician practices.
 Now virtual, the DPP is designed to help people who have been diagnosed with prediabetes, prevent the development of type 2 diabetes.